 During the next two years, Peyton had six cycles of chemotherapy, a stem cell transplant, and 23 rounds of radiation, and Emily's Power for a Cure was there providing support along the way.
 While Peyton was an inpatient at the hospital, the group brought small gifts to Peyton and meals to his family, and they provided Brandi with the support she needed as her son was undergoing treatment for his life-threatening condition.

-Today, more than ten years after his diagnosis, Peyton continues to have no evidence of disease.
-According to his mother, Peyton is a fun-loving, healthy, and energetic young man who loves to spend time outdoors.
+Today, Peyton continues to have no evidence of disease and is living life to the fullest.
+According to his mother, Peyton is a fun-loving, healthy, and energetic young man who plays football at his high school and loves to spend time outdoors hunting and fishing.
 Though he undergo scans every six months to monitor his progress, Peyton doesn't need any additional treatment.

 "I wish I could go back and watch Peyton enjoy those two years of his life as a normal child, but his diagnosis changed our lives for the positive," Brandi says.
 "Peyton and I are extremely close, and this journey has made me realize how precious life is.
 It can change in an instant."